- The following are required for publication:

 Open Access Information

-Circulation: Cardiovascular Genetics now offers an open access option for full-length, Original Contributions.
+Circulation: Genomic and Precision Medicine now offers an open access option for full-length, Original Contributions.
 The corresponding author may select an open access option during the first submission of the manuscript.
 A brief description and fees have been provided below; however, please feel free to review the options in detail here: http://www.ahajournals.org/site/openaccess.
 All authors will be required to complete the same agreement if the manuscript is accepted.
 All agreements are completed at the revision stage.

 - [CC-BY-NC] which is only available to authors funded by the RCUK or Wellcome Trust.
 Authors who select this license will have their articles under the same access control as those articles covered under the standard AHA Copyright Agreement and will be subject to the standard page fees.
 This limited access has been approved by the RCUK (http://www.rcuk.ac.uk/research/openaccess/policy).